Casperrules/Casperrules/README.md

-- 👋 Hi, I’m @Casperrules
+- 👋 Hi, I’m Adarsh Dubey
 - 👀 I’m interested in application development(full stack mobile and web)
 - 🌱 I’m currently learning react native and flutter
 - 💞️ I’m looking to collaborate on app and game developments